Designing for disaster recovery with ExpressRoute private peering

 When you have a large distributed enterprise network, you're likely to have multiple ExpressRoute circuits.
-In this section, let's see how to design disaster recovery using the active-active ExpressRoute circuits, without needing additional stand-by circuits.
+In this section, let's see how to design disaster recovery using the active-active ExpressRoute circuits, without needing another stand-by circuits.

 Let's consider the example illustrated in the following diagram.
 In the example, Contoso has two on-premises locations connected to two Contoso IaaS deployment in two different Azure regions via ExpressRoute circuits in two different peering locations.

-How we architect the disaster recovery has an impact on how cross regional to cross location (region1/region2 to location2/location1) traffic is routed.
+How we architect the disaster recovery has an impact on how cross-regional to cross location (region1/region2 to location2/location1) traffic is routed.
 Let's consider two different disaster architectures that routes cross region-location traffic differently.